 Signing up to work as a food delivery driver is a great way to earn extra cash on a flexible schedule.
-I recently signed up to be a DoorDash driver and tried out the service myself to see exactly what the process looks like.
+I signed up to be a DoorDash driver and tried out the service myself to see exactly what the process looks like.

 In this article, I’ll take a close look at being a driver with DoorDash including how to get started, how much you can expect to make and how to use some tips I learned to maximize your earnings.

 4 Things To Know Before Becoming a DoorDash Driver